 Costs of living space in cities are on the rise.
 For the first time in centuries, the average size of a person’s living space is decreasing.
 This trend is leading to new lifestyles and smaller forms of housing.
 Micro-living and co-living are the newest developments in urban living.
 How is this affecting the city?
 Is it a temporary or lasting trend?
 And in what way can we realize attractive forms of micro-living in the Netherlands?

-The city trip will take off on Thursday morning October 5th at Amsterdam Schiphol Airport, from where we will fly to London.
+The trip will take off on Thursday morning October 5th at Amsterdam Schiphol Airport, from where we will fly to London.
 In the evening of Friday October 6th we will return to Amsterdam.
 The final day of the trip will take place after the weekend on Monday October 9th in Amsterdam.

 The program is not set in stone yet, but we are planing to visit the following projects and exemplar cases in London and Amsterdam.
 We will be able to see theses interesting places with our own eyes and get to know the people behind it.
+Check them out here.